stepism/defold-mira-subscription/README.md

 Add https://github.com/stepism/defold-mira-subscribe/archive/master.zip as a dependency in your game.project file.
 Fetch library using the main menu: Project -> Fetch Libraries.
-Enable the module adding local mira_cache = require("miraSubscribe.subscribe") at the beginning of your script.
+Enable the module adding local subscription = require("miraSubscribe.subscribe") at the beginning of your script.